mischkew/newsfeed/README.md

 You may customize the following environment variables: FEED_CACHE_DIR: The path were diff files for each newsfeed should be stored.
 ```

+## Adding new Feeds

+Currently, all feeds are implemented as part of this application.
+There is currently no way other than altering this code base, see [feeds.py](./feed/feeds.py).

+A Feed bascially consists of a weblink, a title, a parser to identify relevant information which will observed for change, and a factory method to produce an email body which is sent to your target email, whenever new content is available.

+## Daily Updates

 We recommend to setup a cronjob or launchd service to continously automatically sync your feeds, see [this](feed.template.plist) launchd template for example.